 Leveraging RFM Analysis for your brand

-Retaining the Top 20% (and especially the Top 10%)
+Retaining the top 20% (and especially the top 10%)

 As a general rule, the more valuable a customer (or, in this case, customer segment) is to your business, the more you should do to ensure that they remain regular customers for as long as possible.

-These are remarkable numbers, and they serve as a bold, size 1000 font sign that says, “SELL TO ME!”
-RFM Score 1 customers should be given the highest priority (your most compelling offers, plenty of loyalty points, early access to products, upsells and cross-sells, etc.), but RFM Score 2 customers have the highest potential to become RFM Score 1 customers.
+They serve as a bold, size 1000 font sign that says, “SELL TO ME!”
+In particular, score 1 customers should be given the highest priority (your most compelling offers, plenty of loyalty points, early access to products, upsells and cross-sells, etc.), but score 2 customers have the highest potential to become RFM Score 1 customers.

 Avoiding the Bottom 20%

-Depending on your eCommerce brand’s individual customer base, your industry, and the types of products you sell, you may want to adjust certain elements of your RFM.
+Depending on your brand’s customer base, your industry, and the types of products you sell, you may want to adjust certain elements of your RFM.
 With Daasity, you can, so that your analytics solution is as unique as your brand.

 Final RFM Analysis thoughts

-If you’re looking to find your best and worst customers, develop better targeting in your marketing program, optimize spending, and much more, RFM Analysis is the way to go.
+If you’re looking to find your best and worst customers, develop better targeting in your marketing program, optimize spending, and much more, RFM analysis is the way to go.

-If you’d like to learn even more about RFM Analysis and/or have RFM automated (and the rest of your data) for your brand, we’d love to chat with you.
+If you’d like to learn even more about RFM analysis and/or have RFM (and the rest of your data) automated for your brand, we’d love to chat with you.